 Sometimes all a man needs is a cold mint julep, a breezy porch, and well-cut seersucker shorts.
 And if your day-to-day life doesn’t include the first two things on this list, at least Pelican Coast can supply the last one.

-Launched in 2007 as a custom necktie brand, the company opened a brick-and-mortar store last year, where it offers a full line of menswear and accessories.
+Launched in 2007 as a custom necktie brand, the company has since opened a brick-and-mortar store, where it offers a full line of menswear and accessories.
 Many items are made in Louisiana, which is fairly obvious given the preponderance of crawfish motifs and fishing wear.

 A rainbow of natural silk ties in unexpected patterns with names like “Pelican Ball” and “Voodoo Dolls” dress the interior, as do anchors and taxidermied fish, nods to the “coastal lifestyle” this shop aims to outfit.